Bali with Grandparents and Kids: How Indian Families Can Travel Stress-Free

 Flight Tips

-• Choose direct flights if possible
+• Prefer direct flights when possible

-• Book aisle seats for seniors
+• Book aisle seats for seniors for easier movement

-• Carry essentials in cabin baggage
+• Keep all essentials in cabin baggage

 Local Transport Strategy

-• Private vans are best
+• Private vans work best for families

-• Avoid multiple transfers
+• Avoid frequent transfers between vehicles

-• Keep travel time short
+• Keep daily travel distances short

 Real Insight

-The biggest challenge is not distance —
+The biggest challenge in multi-generation travel is not distance.

 Common Mistakes Multi-Gen Families Make in Bali